Who Is Jon?

 My “leap” involved allowing myself to believe that I could support a family as a musician in his 30’s in Fort Wayne, Indiana.
 I have to admit that it sounded absolutely insane.
 I had played in bands for 12 years and made some money, but not what I would call a living wage.
 The money came on weekends, but what about weeknights?
 I knew that I would have to step into a lead role and play solo acoustic shows and lead my own band if this was ever going to work.
 This was definitely outside of my comfort zone.
 I enjoyed being the #2 guy.
 Let someone else have the spotlight while I play the supportive role.
 I was a rhythm guitar player and background vocalist and I wrote songs for others to sing.
 This didn’t fit the new plan.
 I needed to sing and play solo acoustic shows so that I could play more frequently and play on weeknights (clubs can afford solo acts on weeknights, but there is generally not enough money for bands).
 I would need a small, yet efficient band that could play at a competitive price, so that I could take on a LOT of gig opportunities.
 I started a 3-piece band, worked with a booking agent, booked shows on my own and we played damn near every bar in Fort Wayne and within an hour radius.
 I played solo acoustic shows, hosted open mic nights and songwriter nights.
 I studied other local musicians who were doing what I wanted to do.
 We moved out of our beautiful house and into a much smaller rental.
 I took a part-time job or two, as needed.
 I did everything that I could to make the dream work.
 And it did!

-After 6 years of trial and error, I am starting to figure some things out.
+After 8 years of trial and error (and lots of successes), I am starting to figure some things out.
 I am focusing on better-paying opportunities such as weddings and private parties (I still play a lot of club gigs, too).
 I am also focusing on my original music, which is the whole reason that I wanted to be a musician in the first place.